A-jha/Data-Structure-Lab/0-SLT-Library/4-Containers/array/README.md

 ## How it is better than simple array

-- it knows iot's size
+- it knows it's size
-- Array class has no rist of pointer decay
+- Array class has no risk of pointer decay
 - Array class are more efficient than normal array

 ```c++